 1. Arbuckle Acres Trail (Brownsburg)

-This paved trail is located in the lower section of Arbuckle Acres Park, 200 N. Green St., where hikers can enjoy an easy hike that winds through a 16-acre parcel of woods.
+This paved trail, located in the lower section of Arbuckle Acres Park and operated by Brownsburg Parks & Recreation, allows walkers to enjoy an easy hike that winds through a 16-acre parcel of woods.
+The entire 52-acre park is beautiful and full of wildlife.

 2. Avon Town Hall Park Trail (Avon)

-The park itself has a number of additional amenities including a couple of playgrounds, outdoor ping pong tables, a disc golf course and so much more.
+The park itself is operated by Avon Parks & Recreation and has a number of additional amenities including a couple of playgrounds, outdoor ping pong tables, a 9-hole disc golf course and so much more.
 This is also a great park to lay out a blanket and enjoy a picnic next to the lake.

 Free Travel Guide!